DKorchuganov/classicaplus-hugo/README.md

 #### Event data file

-1. Go to `data/events` folder, and create a sub-folder of a corresponding date in `YYYY-MM-DD` format (`data/events/2016-04-13`, for example), and create a file with `event-name.yaml` filename format, where `event-name` is a short name of the event in lower case.
+1. Go to `data/events` folder, and create a sub-folder of a corresponding date in `YYYY-MM-DD` format (`data/events/2016-04-13`, for example), and then create a file with `event-name.yaml` filename format, where `event-name` is a short name of the event in lower case.
 2. Add `datetime` field of the event date and time.
 The format for the field should be as in the below example.
 3. Add `poster` section with `small` and `big` fields for poster file names. `small` poster is displayed on the common events page, `big` poster on an individual page of an event. `poster` section is mandatory for any event.
 Poster files should be stored in `static/resources/img/events/YYYY-MM-DD/event-name/` folder of the event.
 4. Add `place` section with a reference to a place of the event.
 It has 2 fields: `city` and `hall`, which should correspond to the folder and the file name of the place, see above description in [Place data file](#place-data-file) section.